 I watched as dozens and dozens of bottles of perfume and cologne crashed to the floor of the duty free shop, and the puddle of scented liquid streamed through the doors and into the main seating area.
 I wondered if the ship had radioed for help.

-I also wished I had thought to tell someone- anyone- that my plans for the day included an impromptu trip to Montevideo.
+I also wished I had thought to tell someone- anyone- that my plans for the day included an impromptu trip to Uruguay.
 I could picture my parents watching the news that night, shaking their heads sadly at the tragedy befallen upon so many people commuting between two faraway countries, not knowing until much later (after I failed to make it to my work meetings a few days later?) that their daughter had been onboard.
 I realized I hadn’t even mentioned my trip to Adam, who was safe at home.

 The ship violently righted itself before leaning all the way to the right.
 I closed my eyes and inhaled slowly and deeply.
 The women holding my hands squeezed tighter, and I squeezed back.
 We stayed like that as the boat continued to rock back and forth, slower and slower, until it felt level again.
 The sun came out.
 People dried their eyes, sat back down, and resumed conversations with travel companions.